-Describe how the School provides opportunities to build parents' capacity to play a role in their children's academic success.
+Describe how the School provides opportunities to build parents' capacity to influence their children's academic success.
 This may include conducting workshops, conferences, classes, online resources, Academic Parent-Teacher Team meetings or providing equipment or other materials.

-- 4.1: How does the School provide timely information about the following: - o a description and explanation of the curriculum in use at the School - the forms of State and Local academic assessments used to measure student progress, including alternate assessments - the achievement levels of the challenging State academic standards students are expected to meet [ESSA § 1116(c)(4)(B)] - 4.2: How does the School provide assistance to parents in understanding the following: - o the requirements of Title I, Part A - o how to monitor their child's progress - how to work with educators to improve the achievement of their children.
+- 4.1: How does the School provide timely information about the following: - o a description and explanation of the curriculum in use at the School - the forms of State and Local academic assessments used to measure student progress, including alternate assessments - the achievement levels of the challenging State academic standards students are expected to meet

+[ESSA § 1116(c)(4)(B)]

+- 4.2: How does the School assist parents in understanding the following: - o the requirements of Title I, Part A - how to monitor their child's progress - how to work with educators to improve the achievement of their children.
 [ESSA § 1116(e)(1)] - 4.3: What types of materials and training does the School provide to help parents work with their children to improve their children's achievement?
-This may include: - literacy training - technology training, including education about copyright piracy and safe practices - o resources that describe or assist with the child's curriculum - other activities such as workshops, conferences, online resources like tutorials or webinars, and any equipment or other materials, including parent resource centers [ESSA § 1116(e)(2)] - 4.4: Involve parents of students at all grade levels in a variety of roles, including without limitation: - involvement in the education of their children - volunteer activities - learning activities and support classroom instruction
+This may include: - literacy training - o technology training, including education about copyright piracy and safe practices - o resources that describe or assist with the child's curriculum - other activities such as workshops, conferences, online resources like tutorials or webinars, and any equipment or other materials, including parent resource centers [ESSA § 1116(e)(2)] - 4.4: Involve parents of students at all grade levels in a variety of roles, including without limitation: - involvement in the education of their children - volunteer activities - o learning activities and support classroom instruction - participation in School decisions - collaboration with the community - development of School goals and priorities - evaluating the effectiveness of the School-level Improvement Plan [A.C.A. § 6-15-1702(b)(1); ADE Rules Governing Parental Involvement Section 3.03] - 4.5: How does the School promote and support responsible parenting?
+The School shall, as funds are available:

-- participation in School decisions - o collaboration with the community - development of School goals and priorities - evaluating the effectiveness of the School-level Improvement Plan [A.C.A. § 6-15-1702(b)(1); ADE Rules Governing Parental Involvement Section 3.03] - 4.5: How does the School promote and support responsible parenting?
-The School shall, as funds are available: - purchase parenting books, magazines, and other informative material regarding responsible parenting through the School library, advertise the current selection, and give parents an opportunity to borrow the materials for review - create parent centers [A.C.A. § 6-15-1702(b)(4)(A)] - 4.6: How does the School provide instruction to parents on how to incorporate developmentally appropriate learning activities in the home environment, including without limitation: - o role play and demonstration by trained volunteers - the use of and access to Division of Elementary and Secondary Education website tools for parents [https://dese.ade.arkansas.gov/] - assistance with nutritional meal planning [A.C.A. § 6-15-1702(b)(5)(B)(ii)(a-d)]

-At the annual Title 1 meeting at the beginning of the year where we schedule regular parent involvement meetings (At least 1 per quarter), parents are provided with a description and explanation of the curriculum in use.
-As well as a description and explanation of the assessments used to measure student progress and achievement levels of the challenging State academic standards.
+- purchase parenting books, magazines, and other informative material regarding responsible parenting through the School library, advertise the current selection, and allow parents to borrow the materials for review - create parent centers [A.C.A. § 6-15-1702(b)(4)(A)] - 4.6: How does the School provide instruction to parents on how to incorporate developmentally appropriate learning activities in the home environment, including without limitation: - o role play and demonstration by trained volunteers - the use of and access to Division of Elementary and Secondary Education website tools for parents [https://dese.ade.arkansas.gov/] - assistance with nutritional meal planning [A.C.A. § 6-15-1702(b)(5)(B)(ii)(a-d)] - Schedule regular parent involvement meetings - Provide parents with a description and explanation of the current curriculum and programs utilized - Provide parents with local assessment results and interpretation of those results - Provided parents with a description and explanation of the assessments used to measure student progress and achievement levels of the challenge State academic standards